Police abuse compensation claims

 How Bolt Burdon Kemp can help

-We are quality approved to undertake legal aid work for child abuse compensation claims by the Legal Aid Agency (LAA).
+- We’re fully approved: we are quality-approved to undertake legal aid work for child abuse compensation claims by the Legal Aid Agency (LAA).
 Our expert solicitors also hold memberships with the Association of Child Abuse Lawyers (ACAL), the Law Society’s specialist Personal Injury Panel and the Association of Personal Injury Lawyers (APIL).